Out of all the vertical jump programs out there, Vert Shock is by far the most talked about.

 3 Phases In 8-Weeks

-Vert Shock is split up into 3 separate ‘shock’ phases.
+Vert Shock is an 8-week program split up into 3 separate ‘shock’ phases.
 Each phase is supposed to achieve a different goal.

 Pre-Shock Phase (Week 1)